kernelmachine/cbtm/README.md

 wget -O $VOCAB_DIR/gpt2-merges.txt http://s3.wasabisys.com/c4-example/vocab/gpt2-merges.txt
 ```

-Download the OPT-1.3B and OPT-6.7B checkpoints, which we use as our seed models:
+Download the OPT-1.3B and OPT-6.7B checkpoints, which we use as our seed models.
+If you don't plan to use the 6.7B model, you can skip the last 2 wgets, which will take a while to complete:

 ```bash
 mkdir -p ${PRETRAINED_MODELS_DIR}/opt/1.3b/